nichodges/sprklst/sparklist-nic.md

 140 - A Twitter client that only shows you tweets that contain no links or images.

 Conversation Bot - Tell it two people on twitter that have interesting conversations.
 When they have one, it will make a screenshot and tweet it to you.

+SMTPressure - Hooks you wearable blood-pressure monitor up to your mail server and doesn't actually send emails when your blood pressure is too high.